yuretz/FreeAwait/README.md

 FreeAwait is a tiny .NET library implementing a free monad-like pattern with C# async/await.
 It can be used as a more [functional alternative to dependency injection](https://blog.ploeh.dk/2017/01/27/from-dependency-injection-to-dependency-rejection/), that comes without the need to give up on the good old idiomatic C# code style.

 ## Reasons to use
-- control over side effects, loose coupling and better testability;
+* :test_tube: control over side effects, loose coupling and better testability;
-- code that looks more idiomatic, than something you could achieve by composing LINQ expressions, as suggested by other good libraries;
+* :scroll: code looks more idiomatic than composed LINQ expressions suggested by other good libraries;
-- it's free, freedom is worth a wait (terrible pun, sorry).
+* :hourglass: it's free, freedom is worth a wait (terrible pun, sorry).

 ## Quick example
 Lets start with adding the FreeAwait library to our using directives: